CaseyDevs/food-app/README.md

-# food-app
+# Food App
-Food ordering app frontend.
+Food ordering app with a frontend focus and a dummy backend.
+(In progress)